Housing Replacement Initiative

 West Chester University | West Chester, Pennsylvania

-The university had envisioned a ten-year, seven-phase buildout to replace aging 1960’s dormitories with a new 3,200-bed complex.
+West Chester University had envisioned a ten-year, seven-phase build out to build a new 3,200-bed student housing complex as a replacement for their aging 1960’s dormitories.
 After engaging VMA in its design, our team was able to develop a condensed plan truncated to three phases over five years that offered significant savings.

 Phase I was the construction of Allegheny and Brandywine Halls, which provided 1,258 beds within two seven-story buildings.
 Phase II encompassed a third building, Commonwealth Hall, which provided 653 additional beds.
 The aesthetic of each building, with brick and cast stone exterior walls, take cues from the historic core campus architecture.
 The configuration of the buildings on site created defined outdoor courtyards filled with student activity spaces.